 This is the first human study to assess the associations between mobile phone use and alterations in the levels of TSH and thyroid hormones.
 Based on the findings, a higher than normal TSH level, low mean T4 and normal T3 concentrations in mobile users were observed.
-It may be concluded that possible deleterious effects of mobile microwaves on hypothalamic-pituitary-thyroid axis affects the levels of these hormones.
+It may be concluded that the possible deleterious effects of mobile microwaves on the hypothalamic-pituitary-thyroid axis affect the levels of these hormones.

 - Effect Of Non-Ionizing Electromagnetic Radiation (NIER) At Mobile Phone Frequency On Human Thyroid Cells (7)

 The aim of this study was to examine the effect of non-ionizing electromagnetic radiation (NIER) at mobile phone frequency on human thyroid cells.

 Results suggest a proliferative effect of NIER on human thyrocytes, an effect that may link NIER exposure with potential carcinogenesis.

 Check out the phone case I’m currently using

 SafeSleeve iPhone 6/6s Cell Phone Radiation Blocker and RFID Wallet Case